shikhar2402/MetadomeAssignment/README.md

 - **No Streaming/Async:** The system is synchronous and not optimized for high throughput or streaming.
 - **Local Only:** All inference is local; no cloud APIs are used.

-## requirements.txt

-See below for required Python packages.